shakes76/PatternAnalysis-2024/recognition/VQVAE_47323254/README.md

 During training, the reconstruction loss is calculated as the mean squared error (MSE) between the original and reconstructed images.
 The total loss is the sum of the reconstruction loss and the commitment loss returned by the model.
 The model's parameters are updated via backpropagation, and the optimiser adjusts the weights accordingly.

-The configuration file is also saved to the log directory for reproducibility.
-At specified intervals, the script logs the reconstruction loss, commitment loss, total loss, and the structural similarity index measurescore (SSIM) for both the training and validation datasets.
-It also saves the original and reconstructed images for both training and validation at specified intervals (different to logging interval).
+The configuration file is also saved to the log directory.
+At specified intervals, the script logs the reconstruction loss, commitment loss, total loss, and the structural similarity index measure score (SSIM) for both the training and validation datasets.
+It also saves the original and reconstructed images for both training and validation datasets at specified intervals (different to logging interval).

 After the training process is complete, a metrics plot showing the training and validation losses, and SSIM scores for each epoch is saved.
-The final version of the trained model, along with the best-performing model, is saved to the log directory.
+The latest version of the trained model, along with the best-performing model, is saved to the log directory.
 Additionally, the overall training time is logged.

-The model is also evaluated on the test data.
+The model is also evaluated on the test data using the latest weights.
 The batch size is set to 1.
 The histogram of loss and SSIM score are saved and average loss and SSIM score are logged.
 The original and reconstructed images of the first six samples are saved.

 ## Prediction
 `predict.py` saves the original and reconstructed images from the specified directory.
-Each image is saved with a title that includes the loss and SSIM score.
+Each image is saved with a title that states the loss and SSIM score.

 # Hyperparameters
 Configuration files must be created to specify the hyperparameters for training and prediction.
 The configuration files are in YAML format and contain the following parameters: